The readers speak

 In discussing

-a post on difficulties on voting in Cleveland
+a post on difficulties on voting in Cleveland, one reader posts:

 Yes, I agree that we need to do something about our electoral system.
 But, please, people just report on black people waiting in line.
 No one ever reports on white people waiting in line.
 I don't really care, but these one-sided reports of "voter intimidation" are just very misleading.
 So, if you're going to investigate voter fraud, incompetence, etc do it everywhere.